Make Your Own Effective Sleep Aid from Safe Easy to Find Herbs!

 5. Store it for a few weeks: This part is another gray area for herbalists.
 Some believe you should put your processing tincture in a dark cupboard.
 I, like some others, prefer the solar infusion method.
 This means letting it infuse in the sun.

 The reasons I like this method best is that a) I can see my tinctures daily, and therefore, b) I don't forget to give them a good little shake, and c) I think the sun adds some great energy to the tincture, and finally d) the warmth helps the herbs break down faster.
 So, I place mine in a sunny window where the herbs get the heat and the sunlight.
 In many years, I've never had a problem with this method!
 Shake once a day or even every couple of days is fine.

 6. Let infuse for at least 4 weeks to 6 weeks.
 You can let your tinctures infuse for longer than that if you want.
 I once forgot one, and it infused for over a year!
 It turned out just fine!

-Disclaimer: The information in this article, elsewhere on my blog, in my shop sites, in conversations, and on labels is for informational purposes only and not meant to cure, treat, diagnose, or prevent any medical condition.
+Disclaimer: The information in this article, elsewhere on my blog, in publications, in my shop sites, in conversations, and on labels is for informational purposes only and not meant to cure, treat, diagnose, or prevent any medical condition.
+I am not a doctor, and I only share my personal opinions based on study and experience.
 Please see a medical professional for concerns.
 I simply provide my own personal advice based on experience and study for ways to live a healthy and natural way of life.
 These statements have not been evaluated by the FDA.